phntom/s3-sync/README.md

 ## Configuration
 You must run `s3cmd --configure` to set up how s3cmd will talk to your S3 bucket.
-You should then map the resulting `.s3cfg` file into your container at `/root/.s3cfg`.
+You should then map the resulting `.s3cfg` file into your container at `/.s3cfg`.

 You must supply an environment variable S3_URL with the bucket/prefix where you want your data stored, e.g., `s3://foo-redis/`.
 The bucket must exist already.
 You must supply a `S3_DIRECTORY` environment varible containing a path to the directory to sync. *Both the `S3_URL` and the `S3_DIRECTORY` variables **must** end in a slash (`/`).*

-You may also configure a GPG key to use (and configure s3cmd to use it) and your data will be encypted/decrypted to/from S3.
+You should configure environment variables USERID and GROUPID, which will be set prior to running s3cmd to insure that files have the appropriate user:group metadata set.

 In a Kubernetes environment, you should configure two s3-sync containers: an initContainer with a `command: ["startup"]`, and a regular container, with no command.